StAkinshin/StAkinshin/README.md

 ## Hi there 👋

 My name is Stepan, and
-- 🔭 I’m currently working on my Bachelor's degree project where I am studying the effects of gamma- and proton irradiation on barley's transcriptome;
+- 🔭 I’m currently working on my Bachelor's degree project, where I am studying the effects of gamma- and proton irradiation on barley's transcriptome;
 - 🌱 I’m currently learning the basics of Bash and R for the improvement of my bioinformatics skills;
-- 👯 I’m looking to collaborate on projects aimed at improving tools for working with omics data in barley research!
+👯 I’m looking to collaborate on projects that improve tools for working with omics data of non-model organisms!

 You can reach me via e-mail or LinkedIn at my profile info 😄
 <!--